eodg-oxford/srfm/README.md

 > f2py
 However, this should be part of numpy if installed correctly, in full and up-to-date.
 Next, a fortran compiler if required.
 This code was tested with the *gfortran* compiler on Linux.

+Refractive indices are required to calculate the particle scattering processes.
+The package uses the Aerosol Refractive Index Archive (ARIA) database of refractive indices.
+The database as well as further information can be found on https://eodg.atm.ox.ac.uk/ARIA/ .
+Using this database isn't necessary, refractive indices can be supplied to the code manually as well.

 ## Installation
 The package was built in Python3.13 and was not tested on earlier versions.